mrabbitt/BGEE_Sikuli_auto_roller/README.md

 Licensed with MIT License (see `LICENSE` file).

 ## Prerequisites
 To run this script, you need [Sikuli IDE](http://www.sikuli.org).
 See  [sikuli.org/download.html](http://www.sikuli.org/download.html) for information and downloads.
-This script was developed and tested using *Sikuli X-1.0rc3 (r930)* on Mac OS X 10.8, but will likely work on other platforms.
+This script was developed and tested using **Sikuli IDE 1.0.1** on Mac OS X 10.8, but will likely work on other platforms.

 ## Running